raid-guild/RIPs/rip-6-raidguild-website.md

 ## Summary

 There is no way built into Moloch V2 to run arbitrary functions from different contracts through a passing proposal.
-This could work through a 'shim' contract, both would be through a funding proposal in V2 with 0 shares and 0 payment:
+This could work through a 'shim' contract, through a funding proposal in V2 with 0 shares and 0 payment:

 1) Pass the hex data through the proposal data field itself. this could be a function that takes, moloch address, external contract address and proposal index.